salesforce/botsim/latest/_sources/deep_dive.rst.txt

 Simulator
 #########################################################
-After simulation goals are created by the generator, we can initialise a bot platform simulator client to perform agenda-based dialog user simulation via:
+With the simulation goals, we can initialise a bot platform simulator client to perform agenda-based dialog user simulation via:

 .. code-block:: python